projectara/greybus-spec/source/connection.rst

 To agree on a protocol, an operation request supplies the (greatest) major and minor version of the protocol supported by the source of a request.
 The request destination compares that version with the (greatest) version of the protocol it supports.
-If the destination supports a protocol version with major number equal to that supplied by the source, and a minor number greater than or equal to that supplied by the source, it shall communicate using the protocol version equal to that supplied by the source.
-Otherwise, it decides that its own version of the protocol will be the one to be used [#bf]_ [#bg]_.
-In either case, the chosen version is sent back in the response, and the source interface will honor that decision and use the selected version of the protocol.
+The version that is the largest common version number of the protocol sent by both sides shall be the version that is to be used in communicating between the devices.
+This chosen version version will be returned back as a response of the request.
 As a consequence of this, protocol handlers must be capable of handling all prior versions of the protocol.

-..
-Footnotes
-.. =========

-.. rubric:: Footnotes

-.. [#bf] This is kind of vague.

-         Since the backwards compatibility requirement implies that protocol versions form a total order (X.Y is less than X.(Y+n) and X.Y is less than (X+n).Z for nonnegative integers X,Y,Z, and positive integers n), perhaps we can introduce formal language that more clearly defines the "greater" and "greater than or equal to" relations between protocol versions, and rely on that with more precision here?

-.. [#bg] That would be great.

-         I found it very cumbersome to try to explain this, and in the end it is fairly simple logic.
-I would love to have it improved but at the moment won't try myself.

-         Similarly we should probably explain that "X.Y" is a notation we use for major version X, minor version Y (if, in fact, that's what we're doing...).